nkrusch/dissertation/readme.txt

 PREREQUISITES
 * Docker - https://docs.docker.com/engine/install/
-* Operating system - in principle any Docker-compatible OS
+* Operating system - any Docker-compatible OS
-* memory - container size is be approx. 8 GB
-* Internet - Only container pull requires the host to be online.
+* Internet - only container pull/build requires the host to be online.
+* Memory - container size is be approx. 8 GB

+STANDARD SETUP
 Launch a virtual execution environment.
 On some machines you may need sudo.
 All necessary software is pre-installed in the container.

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:main
     docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:main

-Notes:
+NOTES
 * The container expects an amd64/x86 architecture.
 * It can be run on other architectures (arm), but will run slower.
 * The container has been tested on macOS (amd64-darwin, arm64-darwin).
+* The container has been tested on Linux (amd64, Ubuntu 22.04).
-* The container is not compatible with podman.
+* The docker prerequisite cannot be substituted with podman.

+ALTERNATIVE SETUP (optional)
-If you prefer to build the container (instead of pull from ghcr.io), run at unzipped sources root:
+If you prefer to build the container, instead of pulling from ghcr.io, run at unzipped sources root:

     docker build --platform=linux/amd64 . -t dimage
     docker run --name dimage -it --rm dimage

+Building a new container takes ~10-20 minutes.

 ------------------------------------------------------------------------
 📁  Source Code Organization